alfarodarwaynejay/demo/README.md

 # CUSTOMER PORTAL -- DEMO APP

-> This is a React app is created from scratch.
+> This React app is created from scratch.
 >
 > Viewing library used in this app is `react-md`, which also provides most of this apps styling.
 >